-One General Plans exists for both the Castro Valley Area and the Eden Area, covering the urbanized unincorporated communities of the County.
-The General Plan establishes land use designations, densities, and a wide variety of other policies related to future development.
-Where there is any conflict between these Residential Design Standards and Guidelines and the Castro Valley Area General Plan and the Eden Area General Plan, the General Plan governs.
-These

-Design Standards and Guidelines have been prepared to be consistent with the policy direction of the recently adopted Eden Area and Castro Valley Area General Plans.
+General Plans exist for both Castro Valley and the Eden Area, covering the urbanized unincorporated communities of the County.
+The General Plans establish land use designations, densities, and a wide variety of other policies related to future development.
+Both of these General Plans are in the process of being updated.
+Public Review Drafts have been released and Environmental Impact Reports prepared.
+Once the new General Plans are adopted, the County will need to review existing zoning designations, and revise any that are inconsistent with the General Plan.
+These Design Standards and Guidelines have been prepared to be consistent with the policy direction of the new Draft General